MurkyYT/CSAuto/README.md

    2. Get your chat id by sending a message to [this bot](https://t.me/raw_info_bot)
    3. Copy your 'Chat ID'
    4. Go to the 'Phone notifications' category and enter the Chat ID you got

+### What is the latest version for CS:GO

+	The latest version released for CS:GO is 1.1.2 and can be downloaded [here](https://github.com/MurkyYT/CSAuto/releases/tag/1.1.2), be warned that some features might not work as intended

 ## Suggestions